tekknolagi/isdt/lecture-notes/4-cor.md

 ## Lecture 2

 Even simple software has edge cases.
-In CS 15, for example, one assignment involves writing a `delete` function to remove an element from a binary search tree and maintain the BST invariant.
+In a data structures course, for example, one assignment might involve writing a `delete` function to remove an element from a binary search tree and maintain the BST invariant.
 This function alone had several cases: the node is `NULL`; the node has no children; the node has one child; the node has two children.
 Even though you probably should write unit tests, that's a manageable number of cases to test manually.

 Complex software has many more edge cases.
 Business requirements often have to take into account the Real World, which is much messier than a binary search